California Psalms

 10 When we walk, the two of us,

-the road’s unruly mountain loops, pinching wild strawberries from stems,
+the road’s unruly mountain loops, and pick strawberries wild,

 I apprehend a way of precious faith, a wayfarer